-Adding a Participant Shot to Rendezvous
+Adding a Guest to Rendezvous Dashboard

-Whenever participants are waiting to join the Rendezvous session, a participant icon displays in both the Wirecast default layout and the Rendezvous Dashboard.
-Click on the icon and select a participant to add to the session.
+When a guest is waiting to join the Rendezvous session, Wirecast displays a guest icon in both the Wirecast default layout and in the Rendezvous Dashboard.
+To add a guest to a Rendezvous session, do the following:

+1. In the Rendezvous Dashboard, click the guest icon and select a guest to add to the session.